RobertDamerius/GenericINS/source/README.md

 ```
 The generated function includes a documentation (comment) that helps you to understand all input and output arguments.

-Note that an IMU is essential as these intertial measurements are required to predict the movement of the vehicle.
+Note that an IMU is essential as these intertial measurements are required to predict the movement.
 Additional sensor measurements can only be processed in sequential updates if a state prediction has been made beforehand.
 The generated function uses an internal buffer to store the latest sensor data.
 A prediction step is only performed when a new IMU measurement has been received.